anonaddy/anonaddy/README.md

 #### **Can I use my own domain?**

 Yes you can use your own domain name so you can also have *@example.com as your aliases.
-To do so you simply need to add an MX record to your domain so that our server can handle incoming emails.
+To do so you simply need to add a TXT record to verify your ownership of the domain.
+Then you will need to add an MX record to your domain so that our server can handle incoming emails.
+You can then add a few other records to enable sending from your domain too.

 #### **Why should I use this instead of a similar service?**